mkschulz9/fine-tuning-stable-diffusion-3/README.md

 ## Environment Setup

+We use separate environments for running two models: Stable Diffusion 3 and Stable Diffusion 3 Flash.
+The instructions for setting up the environments are provided below.

+### SD3 Flash

 1. We use Miniconda to manage the Python environment.
 Install Miniconda [here](https://docs.conda.io/en/latest/miniconda.html).
    - To install conda via the command line, you can use the following commands (Linux):
      ```bash